samborkent/plasma-solver/README.md

 # Change log

+25-03-21:
+* Placed the particle update after the collision calculation.
+Still need to have the distance traveled be different for collided particles and to include collisions in the starting bin.
+* Tried to implement number of collisions, started a new main file.
+    (previous code in testPlasmaSolver, even older code in testPlasmaSolverOld) Added another dimension to the matrix to count collisions.
+It's (kind of) working, but does not give expected results.

 20-03-21:
 * The velocities of all particles in the last radial bin gets set to zero.
 * Fixed updating of matrices.